NDLUG/ndlug.org/content/post/starting-2018/index.md

 <!--more-->

-We kick off the Fall 2018 semester with many cake, new members brainstorming new ideas for talks and events in the upcoming months, and a demo from sysadmin Doug Smith about retrofitting a Rasberry Pi to play all your favorite childhood games.
+We kick off the Fall 2018 semester with cake, new members brainstorming new ideas for talks and events in the upcoming months, and a demo from sysadmin Doug Smith about retrofitting a Rasberry Pi to play all your favorite childhood games.

 <style>img { width: 45%; }</style>